rayyaw/flash-patcher-tests/README.md

 MROM can be found at: https://gitlab.com/GTcreyon/mrom

-MROM reference SWF was generated with Flash Patcher v[TODO: Insert here when added].
+MROM reference SWF was generated with Flash Patcher v4.1.9 beta.

 ### Super Mario Flash: Fullgame Hack